tendermint/spec/rfc/004-reverse-sync.md

 ### Usage

-For now, we focus purely on the case of a state syncing node, whom after syncing to a height will need to verify an adequate amount of previous data in order to be capable of processing new blocks and advancing sate.
-We can call this the `max_historical_height`/`time` (max as in earliest/highest possible time/height).
+For now, we focus purely on the case of a state syncing node, whom after syncing to a height will need to verify historical data in order to be capable of processing new blocks.
+We can denote the earliest height that the node will need to verify and store in order to be able to verify any evidence that might arise as the `max_historical_height`/`time`.
 Both height and time are necessary as this maps to the BFT time used for evidence expiration.
 After acquiring `State`, we calculate these parameters as:

 ```go
 max_historical_height = max(state.InitialHeight, state.LastBlockHeight - state.ConsensusParams.EvidenceAgeHeight)